plunderludics/plunderludics.github.io/plunderludics/guides/how to plunderludics (old).md

 ## Intro
-plunderludics is like sampling records but for games instead of music. if you wanna know more go [[index|here]]
+plunderludics is like sampling records but for games instead of music. if you wanna know more go [[plunderludics|here]]

 we have been playing around with this stuff for a while and found a bunch of helpful tools that make the whole thing a bit easier.